CommunitySolidServer/CommunitySolidServer/documentation/Notes-for-developers.md

 ### Config file structure

-In order to add a component to the default configuration, you will have to update [`config-default.json`](https://github.com/solid/community-server/tree/master/config/config-default.json), or any of its _imported_ files, which exist in the [`presets`](https://github.com/solid/community-server/tree/master/config/presets) folder.
+In order to add a component to the default configuration, you will have to update [`config/default.json`](https://github.com/solid/community-server/tree/master/config/default.json), or any of its _imported_ files, which exist in the [`config subfolders`](https://github.com/solid/community-server/tree/master/config/).

 A component in a configuration file has the following structure:
 ```json